astroumd/admit/doc/sphinx/userguideintro.rst

 You should have already installed ADMIT on your local machine (see `Install Guide`_).

-In the shell that you want to work, there must be a path to casa_.
+In the shell that you want to work, there must be a path to CASA_.

 .. code-block:: none

       which casa

-on your unix command line and you should see the path to casa_.
-If not, you need to either install casa or invoke your local script that defines your path to casa_.
+on your Unix command line and you should see the path to CASA_.
+If not, you need to either install CASA or invoke your local script that defines your path to CASA_.
 Similarly, admit should be in your path

 .. code-block:: none

         which admit
    or   echo $ADMIT

-on your unix command line and you should see the path to ADMIT.
+on your Unix command line and you should see the path to ADMIT.
 If you do not, go to the directory where ADMIT was installed and source the admit start-up script: